April 10, 2025

 Teaming with organizational science experts next door

-• Our institute understands how emerging dataspace technology can unlock the full potential of ecosystems—drawing from firsthand experience developing the key software stack to privileged access to lighthouse implementation projects; and together with our co-founder, Drucker Chair, and leading customer centricity advocate Bernie Jaworski, we ensure success stories from the end-user’s perspective.
+• Our DCL institute intimately understands how emerging dataspace technology can unlock the full potential of ecosystems—drawing from firsthand experience developing the key software stack in Catena-X consortium and the Tractus-X Eclipse Foundation project … to privileged access to lighthouse implementation projects; and together with our co-founder, Drucker Chair, and leading customer centricity advocate Bernie Jaworski, we ensure business case and use case success stories from the end-user’s perspective.

-• Recognizing that ecosystems are as much about organizational design and corporate governance as they are about technology, we are proud to partner with our neighbouring institute, the Center for the Future of Organization, led by our esteemed colleague Roland Deiser.
+• Recognizing that ecosystems are as much about organizational design and corporate governance as they are about technology and business use cases, we are proud to partner with our neighbouring institute, the Center for the Future of Organization, led by our esteemed colleague Roland Deiser.
 His center is known for its C-level advisory and roundtables with leading experts, such as Tom Davenport and Martin Reeves, chairman of the BCG Henderson Institute.

 “Nothing beats results” – Join us … please check it out:

 Schlueter Langdon, C. 2025.
-From platform to ecosystem transformation.
-Research Note (RN_DCL-Drucker-CGU_2025-04_v2), Drucker Customer Lab, Drucker School of Management, Claremont Graduate University, Claremont, CA
+From platform to ecosystem competition.
+Research Note (RN_DCL-Drucker-CGU_2025-04_V3), Drucker Customer Lab, Drucker School of Management, Claremont Graduate University, Claremont, CA

 * Drucker, P. 1967.
 The Effective Executive.
 Harper & Row: New York, NY